rajesh-nitc/test-backend/README.md

 # function-calling-api

-This API enables function calling with chat history stored in GCS.
+This API supports function calling with chat history stored in GCS.
 The current day's history is fed to the model to ensure accurate, context-aware, and multi-turn conversations.

 ## Features

 1. APIs
-2. RAG *(TODO)*
+2. RAG _(In Progress)_

+## Use Case 1: APIs

-## Prerequisites
+### Prerequisites

 1. A Google Cloud Project with the Vertex AI API enabled.
 2. A GCS bucket to store conversation history.